Malia Obama and Sasha Obama were 10 and 7 years old when they moved into the White House.

 "Enjoy college," the twins advised.
 "As most of the world knows, we did.
 And you won't have the weight of the world on your young shoulders anymore.
 Explore your passions.
 Learn who you are.
 Make mistakes—you are allowed to.
 Continue to surround yourself with loyal friends who know you, adore you and will fiercely protect you.
 Those who judge you don't love you, and their voices shouldn't hold weight.
 Rather, it's your own hearts that matter."

-Sasha maintained an active social life in high school and presumably continued to do so in college, but she didn't rush a sorority (as far as anyone could suss out) and her classmates seem to be maintaining respect for her private life (and their own, because who wants to be the person who tattled on Sasha Obama?).
+Sasha maintained an active social life in high school and presumably continued to do so in college, but she didn't rush a sorority (as far as anyone could suss out) and her classmates seemed to maintain respect for her private life (and their own, because who wants to be the person who tattled on Sasha Obama?).

 Like her big sister, the younger Obama daughter is a frequent recipient of texts from their mother.